Lysol

-Lysol (/ˈlaɪsɒl/, LYE-sol; spelled Lizol in India) is an American brand of cleaning and disinfecting products distributed by Reckitt, which markets the similar Dettol or Sagrotan in other markets.
+Lysol (/ˈlaɪsɒl/, LYE-sol; spelled Lizol in India and Bangladesh) is an American brand of cleaning and disinfecting products distributed by Reckitt, which markets the similar Dettol or Sagrotan in other markets.
 The line includes liquid solutions for hard and soft surfaces, air treatment, and hand washing.
-The active ingredient in many Lysol products is benzalkonium chloride, but the active ingredient in the Lysol "Power and Free" line is hydrogen peroxide.
+The active ingredients in many Lysol products are quaternary ammonium compounds such as benzalkonium chloride or benzalkonium saccharinate, although some rely on ethanol, citric acid, or hydrogen peroxide.
 Lysol has been used since its invention in the late 19th century as a household and industrial cleaning agent, and previously as a medical disinfectant.